 The good news is that there are steps you can take to detect and remove malware and viruses from your WordPress site.

 Let’s take a look at how to do this.
-The internet is full of malicious threats—and if you own or manage a WordPress site, it’s essential to know how to detect malware and viruses quickly.
+The internet is full of malicious threats—and if you own or manage a WordPress site, it’s essential to detect malware and viruses quickly.

 Malicious software can be incredibly damaging and costly, so taking proactive steps to protect your WordPress website from malicious attacks is essential.